ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/kb/document-identifier-generation.markdown

 increase the cost of saving a new document with identity so take it in account when using this option.

 {CODE-BLOCK:plain}
-SAVE 'users/' -> will assign 'users/1'
+SAVE 'users|' -> will assign 'users/1'
-SAVE 'users/' -> will assign 'users/2'
+SAVE 'users|' -> will assign 'users/2'
 {CODE-BLOCK/}

 {NOTE:NOTE}